Designexr/Graphics-Design/README.md

 # Graphics-Design
-### It contains Logo and Design Collection and a best place to show off your design skills in open source.
+### It contains a Logo and Design Collection and a best place to show off your Design Skills in Open-Source.